Social media has opened a new avenue for businesses to market their brands and connect with their target audience.

 Dove Canada team created series of short movies to raise awareness.
 The videos revolved around how beauty industry exploits young girls and how makeup transforms ordinary girls into models.

-The video quickly gained traction on YouTube and has more than 19 million views.
+The video quickly gained traction on YouTube and has more than 19 million views and people can’t stop themselves to hit the YouTube subscribers button.

 Loreal has more than 20 million followers on Facebook.
 In 2016, Loreal allocated 30% of its media budget for digital channels.